pongib/365DaysOfLearning/README.md

 **TIL**: Search blog again but found something very useful that is [awesome gcp de](https://github.com/sathishvj/awesome-gcp-certifications/blob/master/professional-data-engineer.md) it gathering what I want to read.
 I found some of topic that I not familar with and I will list it all and then try to understand it.

 **Thoughts**: I know it kind of tricky one, to pass the exam but real thing is waiting for me to use this skill for build something useful.

+## Day 35: Feb 5, 2020

+**TIL**: Try to do lab start with data studio and try connnect with cloud sql instead of BQ and found something very weried it don't have cache option not like it said in labs.
+Even connect datasource as BQ but not found cache option but I found data liveness period with default is 12 hour.

+**Thoughts**: What if I see this prefetch cache question in exam what should I do reflect what I saw or just answer what I learn from labs video.